turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceMods.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstallOrgWorkspaceModRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInstallRequest struct via the builder pattern

 Name | Type | Description  | Notes